Section I: Basics

 17. How to find more info on ______?

-18. You may want to try the Ravenloft Catalogue - an online database that allows you to find out what products refer to a particular domain or NPC within the setting.
-You can get to the catalogue at the Kargatane website here.
-Otherwise, why not ask on our message board, the Café de Nuit, or the RAVENLOFT-L Mailing List (see section VI of the FAQ) to see if anyone else has created their own details on that subject?
+18. You may want to try Mistipedia, our Ravenloft wiki, a compendium of all things Ravenloft-related.
+The wiki is based on the Ravenloft Catalogue - an online database that allows you to find out what products refer to a particular domain or NPC within the setting.
+Originally a product of the Kargatane website, you can now get to the latest version of the catalogue here at the Fraternity of Shadows website.
+(Although Mistipedia contains all that information and more.)
+Otherwise, why not ask on our message board, the Café de Nuit to see if anyone else has created their own details on that subject?

 19. Where is Ravenloft?